KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

 KeyboardKit has app-specific utilities to help you build a great main app for your keyboard, sync data between the app & keyboard, etc.

-👑 [KeyboardKit Pro][Pro] unlocks a ``KeyboardAppView`` that can be used to set up the main app, as well as app-specific screen templates that let you set up a complete keyboard app with just a few lines of code.
+👑 [KeyboardKit Pro][Pro] unlocks a ``KeyboardAppView`` that can be used to set up the main app, as well as app-specific screen templates that let you set up a complete main app with just a few lines of code.

 ## Keyboard App

-You can create an app-specific ``KeyboardApp`` value to define and set up your app & keyboard.
-See the <doc:Getting-Started> and <doc:Essentials> articles for more information.
+You can create an app-specific ``KeyboardApp`` value to define and set up your app and keyboard.
+See the <doc:Getting-Started-Article> & <doc:Essentials-Article> articles for more information.

 The ``KeyboardApp`` is also a namespace for app-related types & views, like the ``KeyboardApp/HomeScreen``, ``KeyboardApp/SettingsScreen``, ``KeyboardApp/LocaleScreen``, and ``KeyboardApp/ThemeScreen`` screens that are unlocked by KeyboardKit Pro.